vidjil/vidjil/doc/server.md

 a standard computer with **4 CPU/cores** (hence 3 workers + 1 client),
 at at least 1 GHz and **8GB RAM**.

 For reference, here are setups of our public servers as of 2023 (300+ users, including 50+ regular users).
 🌱 You probably don't need so much resources for your lab!

 <!-- - 2016-2017 Quad core Intel 2.4GHz, 3 workers, 16 GB
      - 2018-2020?
 8vCPU, 6 workers, 28GB
      -->
-- Health certified server: 12 vCPUs, 14GB RAM, with redundant backups
+- Health certified server: 8 cores/16 threads, 64 Go RAM, with redundant backups
-- Public server <https://app.vidjil.org>: 16 vCPUs (11 workers), 120GB RAM
+- [Public server](https://app.vidjil.org): 16 vCPUs (11 workers), 120GB RAM

 ### Storage